 <PRODUCT_HOME> and enter the keyStore password in the first line of the file.
 Steps are as follows:

 By default, the password provider assumes that both private key and keystore passwords are the same.
 If not, the private key password must be entered in the second line of the file.

 If the Carbon server is deployed in any other app server (e.g., weblogic) or key password of https transport (password in mgt-transports.xml), it is not secured.
 Then the file name of the text file must be 'password-tmp', not 'password'.

 At every restart, the Admin has to create a text file.

 You can use your own configurations by changing the following according to your choice.

-Let's see how we can write a new Secret Callback Handler class to secure the user management and registry database connection password.
-In this sample, you do not need to configure a Secret Repository or keyStore (cipher-text.properties) as you are not going to store the secret or encrypted values.
+Let's see how we can write a new Secret Callback Handler class to secure the user management database connection password.
+In this sample, you do not need to configure a secret repository or keyStore (cipher-text.properties) as you are not going to store the secret or encrypted values.

 We can set multiple password-based as follows,

-<PRODUCT_HOME>/repository/component/dropins/ directory.
-Configure the master-datasources.xml file with an alias name and your Secret Callback handler class name.
+Create a jar or an OSGI bundle.
+Copy the jar file to <PRODUCT_HOME>/repository/component/lib directory or the OSGI bundle to <PRODUCT_HOME>/repository/component/dropins.
+Configure the user-mgt.xml file with an alias name and your secret callback handler class name.
 For example,

 Restart the server.